GokcumenLab/VCFtoTree/README.md

 The running time of the app mostly depends on 1) downloading the Neanderthal vcf file; 2) building the phylogeny using RAxML.

 After the whole process finishing, the app will generate a **VCFtoTree_Output** folder right next to your application in which you can find the newick tree file and all other output files.

-(The folder will be empty before the app finishes)
+**The folder will be empty before the app finishes, after the app finished, the folder will be open automatically, you will be able to see all the files generated.
+After each run, please change the previous output folder name to something else to avoid overwrite.**

 On the screen there will also be message saying that "Your tree is completed."